Montipora grisea: Distribution & habitat

 Montipora grisea has a vast range, found within the reefs of forty-five countries and territories throughout the Indian and Pacific oceans.
-It exists at depths of 3 to 20 meters, with a preference for "shallow, tropical reef environments on upper reef slopes."
+It exists at depths of 3 to 20 m, with a preference for "shallow, tropical reef environments on upper reef slopes."

 Despite being considered a common species with a presently large population, Montipora grisea faces an array of threats.
 It is moderately susceptible to bleaching, though notably less so than Acropora corals.
 Other threats include predation from the crown-of-thorns starfish, harvesting for the aquarium trade, climate change and ocean acidification.

 Reproduction and Development

 These corals can be hermaphroditic or gonochoric.
 Their zygote produces planktonic planula larvae.
 Metamorphosis takes place early before larval settlement occurs on the opposite side of the mouth.